ConsensusBot/fpr-app/README.md

 ### Running the App
 1. Must be running npm and at least version 8 of node.js
 2. Clone the project locally
-3. `CD` into gitter-gimp and install it's dependencies using `npm install`
+3. `CD` into fpr-app and install it's dependencies using `npm install`
 4. Start the app with `sails lift`
 5. Navigate to `http://localhost:1337/form`